OpenMined/SwiftSyft/README.md

 ```bash
 jupyter notebook
 ```
 - Open a browser and navigate to [localhost:8888](http://localhost:8888/).
-You should be able to see the pysyft notebook console.
+You should be able to see the PySyft notebook console.
-- In the Jupyter Notebook, navigate to `examples/tutorials/static-fl/FL Training Plan`
+- In the Jupyter Notebook, navigate to `examples/tutorials/static-fl`
-- Run the notebook `Host Plan`.
+- Run the notebook `Part 01 - Create Plan`.
 Now PyGrid is setup and the model is hosted over it.

 ```
 syft.base_url="<IP_address_from_step_16>:5000"